Is Colmar France Worth Visiting + Photo Diary

-Is Colmar worth visiting?
-A common question since this small French city doesn't get much attention.
-Get my take on Colmar, France, why I enjoyed it (and have returned three times already), plus plenty of photos!
+Is Colmar, France worth visiting?
+A common question since this small French city doesn't receive much attention.
+Get my take on Colmar, why I enjoyed it (and have returned multiple times), plus plenty of photos!

 The mix of German and French culture/cuisine, famous wines, twisting water canals, and half-timbered houses make this a memorable place to visit and a photographer's delight.

-This city isn't meant for everyone and may not offer enough sights and attractions for the average tourist.
+This city isn't meant for everyone and may not offer enough sights and attractions for the typical tourist.

-Now let's get into "is Colmar worth visiting", my take on the city, some general information, and a ton of photos!
+Now let's dive into whether Colmar is worth visiting, my take on the city, some general information, and a ton of photos!

-Before we get into, is Colmar worth visiting, let's get some housekeeping out of the way.
+Before we dive into the question of "is Colmar worth visiting?" let's get some housekeeping out of the way.
 I'll discuss some general information and the most common questions I'm asked about this region.

 Where is Colmar, France?